 I mean, I still probably would have died.

-But he's then he got that's exactly this loses all this weight with whatever the surgery they do, whatever, and he starts pooping his pants in the White House and starts bragging about it.
+Then he got loses all this weight with whatever, the surgery, whatever, and he starts pooping his pants in the White House and starts bragging about it.

 That's the thing I could get.

-Look at I can understand losing control of the bowels if you got a you're sick or you've eaten something, but to brag about it and laugh about it, that's where I lost it.
+Look, I can understand losing control of the bowels when you got a, you're sick or you've eaten something, but to brag about it and laugh about it, that's where I lost it.

 That's cool.